StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 ```

 ### Set the default action for requests that don't match any rules
 By default, requests not matching any rules will be allowed without modifying the response.
 If desired, you can customize this action.
+When allowing requests, you can add custom headers.
+When blocking requests, you can return a custom response code, response body, and add custom headers.

 ```ts
 // Allow the request and add a custom header.